Combining DDD, CQRS, and Clean Architecture in Go

 - }

-Thanks to introducing the training.Training entity, we can have a much simpler version, with one method for adding a new training and one for the update.
+Thanks to introducing the training.Training entity, we can have a much simpler version: one method for adding a new training and one for updating.

 package training